Register Online Registration Form

-The 2019 Midwest Chapter Annual Meeting will be held at the Omni Chicago Hotel in Chicago, IL on March 4-5, 2019.
+The 2020 Midwest Chapter Annual Meeting will be held at the Westin St. Louis on March 9-10, 2020.
 The Midwest Chapter is presenting a one day CLE program and will offer numerous networking opportunities, including a pre-conference hosted cocktail reception and scheduled breaks during the program for attendees to connect.

 |Midwest Chapter Annual Meeting Sponsorship Levels & Benefits